Like most of the other components out there, carbon monoxide detectors do expire.

-How much does it cost to install a carbon monoxide detector in the house?
+How much does installing a carbon monoxide detector in the house cost?

 With an average price of $50 to $90, most people can install one or two CO detectors in their homes.
 However, some battery-powered carbon monoxide alarms can cost an average of $80 each.

 In total, it could cost up to $700 to install about 9 carbon monoxide sensors in your home, including labor and other additional costs.

 However, you can repeat the same steps about 5 to 10 years later.

 When should I replace the batteries in my carbon monoxide alarms?

-When the batteries are low, your CO detectors will start beeping every few minutes.
+Your CO detectors will start beeping every few minutes when the batteries are low.
 The weaker the batteries get, the more frequently they beep.

-Please don’t make the mistake of removing the batteries to silence them or putting them in a drawer because they drive you crazy.
+Please don’t mistake removing the batteries to silence them or putting them in a drawer because they drive you crazy.
 Instead, replace and reinsert the batteries as soon as possible.

 Why does my carbon monoxide alarm beep or beep every 30 seconds?

 Your carbon monoxide detector is beeping every 30 seconds because the battery is low, at the end of its life, or not working properly.
 If you are not sure when you purchased the CO detector, you should replace it.

 When the detector detects a dangerous concentration of carbon monoxide, the unit will sound a loud alarm pattern.
 The alarm pattern consists of four short beeps, followed by five seconds of silence, followed by four short beeps.

 How do I know if my carbon monoxide alarm is working?

 If you are sure your CO detectors have not expired, you can press the test button on the detector.
 It will beep for a few seconds and then turn off.

-Some of the newer detectors will talk to you when you press the test button and tell you the battery level and detector status.
+Some newer detectors will talk to you when you press the test button and tell you the battery level and detector status.